userfrosting/learn/pages/07.services/02.default-services/docs.md

 #### currentUser

 Sets up the `User` object (`UserFrosting\Sprinkle\Account\Model\User`) for the currently logged-in user.
-If there is no logged-in user, it returns a new `User` object to represent a "guest" user.
+If there is no logged-in user, it returns `null`.
 It also loads the locale and theme for the current user, if set.

 #### repoPasswordReset